Department of History

 Core Teaching

 My Year 2 option 'Race, Rights and Propaganda: The Politics of Race and Identity in the Cold War Era, 1945-1990', examines the politics of race during the Cold War era, addressing how questions of race and identity played a decisive role in shaping the foreign relations of the period.
-We explore case studies including the United States, Soviet Union, East Asia, post-colonial Africa, and post-imperial Britain, providing students with a deeper understanding of the relationship between the Cold War and the politics of race and the interconnectedness of the domestic and international, agency and structure, and the state and grassroots, in the Cold War era.
+We explore case studies from the United States, Soviet Union, East Asia, post-colonial Africa, and post-imperial Britain, providing students with a deeper understanding of the relationship between the Cold War and the politics of race and the interconnectedness of the domestic and international, agency and structure, and the state and grassroots, in the Cold War era.

 You can see my writing about my teaching here and here.
 And watch me talking about teaching here.